Online, part-time

 For information on our English language requirements and whether you need to complete an English language test, please see our English Language requirements page.

-Depending on your previous qualifications, you may need to submit a 500-word written statement and CV highlighting relevant experience as part of your application.
+Depending on your previous qualifications, you may also need to submit a CV highlighting relevant experience as part of your application.

 All applicants will need to submit a copy (or copies) of their official academic transcript(s), showing the subjects studied and marks obtained.
 If you have already completed your degree, copies of your official degree certificate will also be required.
 Applicants with academic documents issued in a language other than English, will need to submit both the original and official translation of their documents.